gulpjs/value-or-function/README.md

 var result = normalize.function(function() {});
 var result = normalize.undefined(undefined);
 var result = normalize.date(new Date());
-var result = normalize.date(1);
 ```

 ## API

-### `normalize(predicate, value[, ...appliedArguments])`
+### `normalize(coercer, value[, ...appliedArguments])`

-Takes a predicate function `predicate` to test against `value`.
+Takes a coercer function `coercer` to transform `value` to the desired type.
 Also optionally takes any extra arguments to apply to `value` if `value` is a function.

-If the result of `predicate(value)` is true, the value is returned.
-If false and `value` is a function, the function is called with any extra arguments supplied to `normalize`.
+If the return value of `coercer(value)` is not `null`, that value is returned.

-If `value` is neither match for the predicate or a function, `null` is returned.
+Otherwise, if `value` is a function, that function is called with any extra arguments

-If `value` is a function and the result of calling the function does not match the predicate, `null` is returned.
+supplied to `normalize`, and its return value is passed through the coercer.

-If `predicate` is a string, the applied predicate is `typeof value === predicate`.
+If `coercer` is a string, it must be one of the built-in types (see below)
+and the appropriate default coercer is invoked, optionally first reducing `value`
+to a primitive type with `.valueOf()` if it is an Object.

-If `predicate` is an array, `normalized` is called with each element in turn until one matches or none matches.
+If `coercer` is an array, each element is tried until one returns something other
+than `null`, or it results in `null` if all of the elements yield `null`.

 #### `normalize.object(value[, ...appliedArguments])`